shaliulab/idoc_docs/docs/how-to-build/IR-Optogenetic-System.md

-#### LED-interconnect and powering
+#### LED-interconnections and powering

-Once every LEDs on the heatsink are mounted, you can inter wire the LEDs to form series circuit connections between strings of the same color.
+Once all the LEDs are mounted to the heatsink, you can inter wire them to form series circuit connections between strings of the same color.

-**1\.** Cut about 250 pieces of about 2cm of wire cables (color red for red LED interconnection) while (color blue for blue LED interconnections).
+**1\.** Cut about 250 pieces of roughly 2cm long wires.
+Try to maintain colour coding where possible, so that red wires are used to interconnect red LEDs, and blue wires are used for blue LEDs.

 **2\.** With the use of a wire stripper, remove 0.5cm casing from each side.

-**3\.** Add a small part of soldering material to the surface the copper pads of each LED MCPCB
+**3\.** Add a small part of soldering material to the surface of the copper pads of each LED MCPCB

-**4\.** Wiring the LED-strips together by connecting the positive to the negative copper pads of the LEDs of the same color.
+**4\.** Wire the LED-strips together by connecting the positive to the negative copper pads of the LEDs of the same color.

 **5\.** Once you have attached all wires to all LED strings, insert the 40 powering cable from the holes of the aluminum angle profile and then solder the end of the cable with +ve and -ve of each LED string according to the following mapping and color of the wires.